jupyter/governance/conduct/faq.md

 ### What about events funded by Project Jupyter?

-This Code of Conduct will also cover any events that Jupyter funds.
+This Code of Conduct will also cover any events that Project Jupyter funds.

-The project requires that any events it funds have policies and procedures in place for handling harassment.
+The project requires that any events Project Jupyter funds have policies and procedures in place for handling harassment.
 It's especially important to us that real-life events take steps to protect the physical and mental security of their participants.

 Event organizers will enforce the Code of Conduct.